 Study Abroad Update

-We will examine the return of study abroad based on multiple aspects: travel restrictions and the possibility to obtain a student visa (if necessary); the preparations and resources of individual programs; and the state of the COVID-19 pandemic.
+For Spring 2022, programs will be evaluated based on multiple aspects: travel restrictions and the possibility to obtain a student visa (if necessary); the preparations and resources of individual programs; and the state of the COVID-19 pandemic.
 Evaluations will also be based on travel advisories (U.S. Department of State and the Center for Disease Control).

 As a Jesuit institution, SLU also must consider the well-being of communities abroad.
 This means to put the great good over our own preferences.